 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.
 ExpeditionTrips is not responsible for itinerary changes.

 Cabin accommodations aboard ship; meals aboard ship; soft drinks, coffee, tea and water aboard ship; visits to the islands with certified guide; use of snorkeling gear (mask, snorkel and fins); kayaking.
 Subject to change without notice.

-Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, and alcoholic and bottled beverages; gratuities to ship staff is left to the discretion of the passenger; travel insurance; wetsuit rental; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, and alcoholic and bottled beverages; gratuities to ship staff is left to the discretion of the passenger; travel insurance; wetsuit rental; travel health insurance; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: